 The Draft IS/MND analyzes the potential environmental effects associated with the proposed Project in accordance with the California Environmental Quality Act (CEQA).
 In accordance with Section 15072 of the CEQA Guidelines, SMUD has prepared this Notice of Intent (NOI) to provide responsible agencies and other interested parties with notice of the availability of the Draft IS/MND and to solicit comments and concerns regarding environmental issues associated with the proposed Project.
 For more information, visit the project webpage.

-- View Draft Initial Study and Proposed Mitigated Negative Declaration
+- Appendix A: Revised Draft Inital Study and Mitigated Negative Declaration

 Lambert Substation Project